 - Payment at convenience stores

 - Placing credit card orders by fax

-Digital MarketingSocial media, primarily Facebook and the messaging app Line, is used as the primary online marketing outlet in Taiwan.
-In 2017, MIC reported that the top five channels most often used to purchase online consumer goods are portal sites like Yahoo (44.1%), Facebook (39.9%), TV commercials (38.2%), promotions from internet celebrities (21.2%), and the messaging app Line (17.4%).
-A number of local and international public relations firms based in Taiwan also help businesses promote their products or services online.
+Digital MarketingSocial media, primarily Facebook and the messaging app Line, is the primary online marketing outlet in Taiwan.
+In 2018, the Market Intelligence and Consulting Institute (MIC) reported that the top five online shopping information sources are online shopping websites (54.9 percent), Google Search (40.3 percent), Facebook (24.3 percent), price comparison engines (22.5 percent), and recommendations from friends and family (16.9 percent).
+Taiwan-based international public relations firms also help businesses promote their products or services online.

-Major Buying HolidaysNovember 11th (11/11), also known as Single’s Day, is an unofficial major buying holiday observed by young people in both China and Taiwan.
-The date 11/11 was chosen because the number 1 represents an individual who is alone.
-On this day, young people who are not in a relationship celebrate their “single” status by indulging in both online and offline shopping for themselves or they will purchase gifts to initiate a new relationship on 11/11.
+Major Buying HolidaysNovember 11th (11/11), known as “Singles’ Day”, is an unofficial major buying holiday observed by young people in both Taiwan and China.
+The date 11/11 was chosen because the number “1” represents an individual who is alone.
+On this day, young people who are not in a relationship celebrate their single status by indulging in both online and offline shopping for themselves and/or purchasing gifts to initiate a new relationship.

 Taiwan eCommerce Industry Trade Development and Promotion eCommerce